jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Ewis Aelstard

-Ewis was a lord in Mistcrown.
+Ewis was a lord in Mistcrown who was imprisoned after it was discovered he was working with the Cultists of the Red Dawn.

 ### Frytha